IngvarKofoed/AlfredAI/backend/docs/SERVICE_LOCATOR.md

 ### Default Configuration

 - `autoInitialize`: `true` - Services are initialized when registered
-- `lazyLoading`: `true` - Services are created only when first accessed
+- `lazyLoading`: `false` - Services are created and initialized during service locator initialization

 ## Migration from Singleton Pattern